-Blank Rome’s energy attorneys represent clients at all stages of project development.
+Blank Rome’s energy attorneys represent clients at all stages of project development from conception to final engineering.
 We help develop, finance, construct, operate, acquire, sell, restructure, and manage large energy infrastructure and other industrial projects.
-We provide a strategic approach that’s unique to specific business needs and jurisdiction requirements.
+We provide a strategic approach that’s unique to specific business needs and jurisdictional requirements.

 Our attorneys have counseled and advised companies developing projects that have ranged in size from tens of millions to several billion dollars.
+Our clients have developed or are developing projects across the United States, including in Texas, Colorado, Wyoming, Minnesota, Pennsylvania, and New York.
 These projects have included:

-- solar, wind, and biomass power generation facilities
+- Solar, onshore and offshore wind, hydrogen, and biomass power generation facilities